jedireza/hapi-mongo-models/README.md

     results)` where:
     - `err` - if the query failed, the error reason, otherwise null.
     - `results` - the results object where:
-        - `data` - an array of results from the query.
+        - `data` - an array of documents from the query as class instances.
         - `pages` - an object where:
             - `current` - a number indicating the current page.
             - `prev` - a number indicating the previous page.